peter-wangxu/persist-queue/README.rst

 -------

-Currently, the atomic operation is not supported on Windows due to the limitation of Python's `os.rename <https://docs.python.org/2/library/os.html#os.rename>`_, That's saying, the data in queue could be in unreadable state when an incidential failure occurs during ``Queue.task_done``.
+Currently, the atomic operation is not supported on Windows due to the limitation of Python's `os.rename <https://docs.python.org/2/library/os.html#os.rename>`_, That's saying, the data in ``persistqueue.Queue`` could be in unreadable state when an incidential failure occurs during ``Queue.task_done``.

-**DO NOT PUT ANY CRITICAL DATA ON QUEUE WHEN RUNNING ON WINDOWS**.
+**DO NOT PUT ANY CRITICAL DATA ON persistqueue.QUEUE WHEN RUNNING ON WINDOWS**.

 Contribution
 ------------